John Kreese: The Karate Kid Part III

-Contemporary John Kreese
+Cobra Kai

-Seasons 1 and 2
+Season 1

 Though he does not reappear until the season 1 finale, Kreese's actions in the original films are shown to have a profound effect on the main characters.
-Johnny harbors resentment towards Daniel for beating him in the 1984 tournament due to being assaulted by Kreese as punishment for the loss against Daniel, and also has difficulty signing Cobra Kai up for the 2018 All-Valley tournament because Kreese, Silver, and Barnes's unsportsmanlike conduct during the 1985 tournament got the dojo banned from tournament participation.
+Johnny harbors resentment towards Daniel for beating him in the 1984 tournament and remains traumatized over Kreese's assault on him after losing while Daniel disapproves of Johnny’s decision to resurrect Cobra Kai due to Kreese assaulting Johnny during the aftermath of the 1984 tournament.
+Johnny also has difficulty signing Cobra Kai up for the 2018 All-Valley tournament because Kreese, Silver, and Barnes's unsportsmanlike conduct during the 1985 tournament got the dojo banned from tournament participation.
 Johnny is able to successfully convince the committee to lift the ban and allow Cobra Kai to compete again by denying any affiliation with Silver or Barnes and claiming Kreese has died.

+Johnny's reestablished Cobra Kai wins the 2018 All-Valley Karate Championship with Miguel Diaz's victory over Daniel's student and Johnny's estranged son Robby Keene, After Johnny returns to the dojo, Kreese makes an unexpected visit to congratulate him, and vows "the real story has only just begun".